Homeschool laws can change often, so please check for updates at the Alaska Department of Education website.

 It is always important to locate and read up on your homeschool law.
 This is the legal information that you will need to follow to homeschool.
-You can find Alaska’s educational law and information on parent’s rights regarding the education of their children to help you get started.
+You can explore Alaska’s Education Law and Alaska State Library’s Homeschooling Resources to help you get started.

-- Homeschool with a private tutor in which the teachers are certificated according to AS 14.20.020
+- Homeschool with a private tutor in which the teachers are certificated according to Alaska Stat. § 14.20.020

-- Homeschooling as a religious private school in compliance with AS 14.45.100 .
+- Homeschooling as part of a religious or other private school in compliance with Alaska Stat. § 14.45.100

 Alaska Homeschool Requirements

 Alaska is a no-notice state and homeschooling is easy!
-That means there are no requirements to notify the state, seek approval, test, file forms, or have any teaching qualifications.
+That means there are no requirements to notify the state, seek approval, test (unless your home school is operating as a private or religious school), file forms, or have any teaching qualifications.

-Even though the state does not make you keep further records we recommend you do some personal recordkeeping to provide verification of education in event that you would need to show some form of education proof to the state or other legal entities.
+Even though the state does not make you keep further records, you may want to do some personal recordkeeping in event that you would need to show some form of education proof to the state or other legal entities.
 This includes:

 - Lists of text and workbooks used